RoadFed: A Multimodal Federated Learning System for Improving Road Safety: Related Work

 \subsection{Edge-cloud-based distributed monitoring systems.}

 Existing edge-cloud-based distributed monitoring systems can mainly be categorized into road hazard detection-related and task-agnostic.
-For the former, some studies like \cite{EcRD,dang2022collaborative,liu2025real} are edge-cloud-based, but not federated.
-Specifically, \cite{EcRD} introduced a road damage classification method that uses a collaborative approach between deep learning models on edge and cloud servers to achieve high accuracy and a fast response time.
+For the former, some studies like \cite{Edge-cloudRD,dang2022collaborative,liu2025real} are edge-cloud-based, but not federated.
+Specifically, The authors of \cite{Edge-cloudRD} proposed a hybrid edge-cloud framework that leverages lightweight edge AI for real-time anomaly detection and cloud-based generative models for detailed analysis.
 Dang et al. \cite{dang2022collaborative} developed a road damage classification method that uses a standardized entropy threshold to decide whether to process data on an edge device for a fast response or on a cloud server for higher accuracy, with the cloud also assisting in updating the edge model.
 Liu et al. \cite{liu2025real} proposed a real-time pavement distress detection system based on a lightweight YOLO network (YOLO-LFE), which is designed for deployment on edge devices and reduces parameters and computational requirements compared to the original YOLOv8.
-Other studies like \cite{FedRD,vondikakis2024fedrsc,wu2024hierarchical,dwivedi2024road,saha2024federated} applied federated learning for distributed and collaborative road damage detection.
-Specifically, in \cite{FedRD}, an edge-cloud and federated learning-based framework that enables fast and wide-area hazardous road damage detection and warning by using a hierarchical feature fusion model, an adaptive federated learning strategy, and an individualized differential privacy approach for privacy protection.
+Other studies like \cite{EEFNet,vondikakis2024fedrsc,wu2024hierarchical,dwivedi2024road,saha2024federated} applied federated learning for distributed and collaborative road damage detection.
+Specifically, the authors of \cite{EEFNet} developed an edge-efficient multi-scale focusing diffusion network (EEFNet) that integrates specialized modules, e.g., contour enhancement, multi-scale feature extraction, and dynamic task alignment, for road defect detection on edge devices.
 Vondikakis et al. \cite{vondikakis2024fedrsc} introduced FedRSC, a federated learning system that uses multi-label classification to analyze and identify various road conditions by bringing together edge computing and cloud technology.
 Wu et al. \cite{wu2024hierarchical} introduced a hierarchical federated learning framework for construction quality defect inspection, which allows robots to collaboratively train a deep learning model.
 Dwivedi et al. \cite{dwivedi2024road} explored the use of federated learning (FL) for road damage detection across diverse geographical locations, including Japan, China, Norway, and the USA, demonstrating that a collaboratively trained FL model can outperform individual centralized models by leveraging a broader range of data.
 Saha et al. \cite{saha2024federated} utilized federated learning to develop a global road damage detection model and address limitations of centralized systems.